Where We Be

 and is located close to where the old and new cities meet.
 We passed it daily.

-We walked back and forth through the outdoor pavilion of Mamilla Mall
+We walked through the Mamilla Mall outdoor pavilion multiple

-multiple times in going to and from our Prima Royale Hotel to the Old City
+times on our way to and from Prima Royale Hotel to the Old City

 The unusual interior design takes you on a zigzag path through the museum --